faye/faye-websocket-node/README.md

   use over the socket.
 The handler will negotiate one of these to use via the `Sec-WebSocket-Protocol` header if supported by the other peer.

-#### Streams

 A handler has two duplex streams attached to it:

-* `handler.io` - this stream should be attached to an I/O socket like a TCP stream.
+* <b>`handler.io`</b> - this stream should be attached to an I/O socket like a TCP stream.
 Pipe incoming TCP chunks to this stream for them to be parsed, and pipe this stream back into TCP to send outgoing frames.
-* `handler.messages` - this stream emits messages received over the WebSocket.
+* <b>`handler.messages`</b> - this stream emits messages received over the WebSocket.
 Writing to it sends messages to the other peer by emitting frames via the `handler.io` stream.

 All handlers respond to the following API methods, but some of them are no-ops depending on whether the client supports the behaviour.